AlignedMind/Pokedex-Data-Analysis-EDA/README.md

     <h4>Do pokemon types influence stat distributions ?</h4>
     <p>
     After evaluating the data and you can see that pokemon types do heavily influence stat distributions.
 The Development team at Game Freak heavily favorites <b>Dragon</b> type pokemon where as they do not favor <b>Bug</b> type pokemon. <b>Water</b> type they appear to be indifferent on as they have no favorable or unfavorable arch-types based on median values.
-     The secondary question was "Are those pokemon types more favorable when it comes to stat distributions " The final question being "How can I express stat combinations as roles that pokemon play to categorize these types functionality in a real world scenerio"</p>
+    <h4>Are those pokemon types more favorable when it comes to stat distributions</h4>
+    <p>This question was an interesting one to answer as select types appear in the upper third of the stat distributions.
+Notable Dragon, Ice, Electric, Steel, Rock, and Fire.
+These types represent high stat distributions and more appearances in the favorable third, less while showing up less in the unfavorable third of the barplots.
+Dragon type being the only exception, being that they do not make any appearance other than in favorable.
+This leads me to the "balanced" types those are types that make equal appearances in both favorable and unfavorable those are, Ground, Fairy, Fighting, and Psychic.
+Then they're the unfavorable, those of which I believe can be explored further by the GameFreak.
+These types include, Poison, Normal, Grass, Bug, Ghost, and Dark</p>

 </details>